EvgeniyaRodionova/TMS_Diploma/README.md

 Use the PyCharm UI to run the test, and it should pass first time.

 ## Via CLI
-- `poetry run python -m pytest [options]` will temporarily activate specific environment
+- `poetry run python -m pytest [OPTIONS]` will temporarily activate specific environment
 - `poetry shell` will permanently activate environment

 ## Via Docker